michalkundrat/michalkundrat.github.io/generic.md

 ---

 Hello, <br>
-I am Michal Kundrát, 17 year old sixth form student from Slovakia 🇸🇰, living in the United Kingdom 🇬🇧. <br>
+I am Michal Kundrát, Slovak 🇸🇰 17 year old sixth form student born and living in the United Kingdom 🇬🇧. <br>
 I am currently doing my A-Level qualifications at school, studying Physics, Mathematics and Computer Science, in the hope of achieving grades which open doors to an undecided path. <br>
 In order to fulfil my ambitions, I know that I must work hard.
 This website will become a log of my works and things that I wish to share with others, such as projects that I create in my spare time - I look forward to sharing more soon!
 <br><br>